The week in 36 photos

 A member of an Israeli search-and-rescue team salutes during a prayer ceremony held in front of the rubble that was once Champlain Towers South on Wednesday, July 7.
 The 12-story residential building partially collapsed last month in Surfside, Florida, and the rest was demolished on Sunday.
 Dozens of people have been confirmed dead, and more deaths are expected after the mission transitioned from search and rescue to search and recovery.
 Jose A Iglesias/Pool/Getty Images Tropical Storm Elsa makes its way through the Caribbean Sea in this photo taken from the International Space Station on Sunday, July 4.
 The storm battered some Caribbean islands with heavy rain and high winds before moving into the United States.
 Megan McArthur/NASA Confetti falls on Zaila Avant-garde, a 14-year-old from New Orleans, after she won the Scripps National Spelling Bee on Thursday, July 8.
 She's the first African American contestant to ever win the event.
 Joe Skipper/Reuters England's Phil Foden, left, celebrates with Harry Kane after Kane scored the match-winning goal against Denmark in the Euro 2020 semifinals on Wednesday, July 7.
 England won 2-1 in extra time and advanced to play Italy in the tournament final.
 Laurence Griffiths/Pool/AP An ambulance carrying the body of Haitian President Jovenel Moise drives past a mural of him in Port-au-Prince, Haiti, on Wednesday, July 7.
 Moise was assassinated Wednesday during an attack on his private residence.
-Six suspects are in custody and four have been killed by police, officials said on Thursday.
 Joseph Odelyn/AP Nikole Hannah-Jones is interviewed at her home in New York on Tuesday, July 6.
 The Pulitzer Prize-winning journalist had been chosen as the Knight Chair in Race and Investigative Journalism at the University of North Carolina, the school announced in April.
 But despite a recommendation by the tenure committee, her tenure was initially denied by the UNC board of trustees.
 The board changed its decision and offered tenure on June 30 after facing backlash from Black students and faculty who said the board's initial failure to do so reflected a history of systemic racism at the school.
 She ended up rejecting the offer, and she will instead teach at Howard University in Washington, DC.
 John Minchillo/AP Ambulances line up for a funeral at a cemetery dedicated to Covid-19 victims in Jakarta, Indonesia, on Wednesday, July 7.
 The country is battling a severe wave of Covid-19 that authorities say is driven by the more infectious Delta variant.
 Adi Weda/EPA-EFE/Shutterstock

 Britain's Queen Elizabeth II drives her Range Rover as she attends the Royal Windsor Horse Show in Windsor, England, on Friday, July 2.
 Max Mumby/Indigo/Getty Images